naz1719/Spring-Shop/README.md

       nekohtml:1.9.22'

 ## Built With
+Back end
-  * [Spring Data JPA](https://github.com/spring-projects/spring-data-mongodb) - Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
+  * [Spring Boot](https://github.com/spring-projects/spring-data-mongodb) - Spring Data’s mission is to provide a familiar and consistent, Spring-based programming model for data access while still retaining the special traits of the underlying data store.
+  * [Spring Data JPA](https://projects.spring.io/spring-boot/) - Takes an opinionated view of building production-ready Spring applications.
+Spring Boot favors convention over configuration and is designed to get you up and running as quickly as possible.
+  * [Maven](https://maven.apache.org/) - Apache Maven is a software project management and comprehension tool.
+Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.
 ## Authors
 * **Khimin Nazar** - *Initial work* - [Khimin Nazar](https://github.com/naz1719)